-To unite the ministers of the BMU in providing exemplary Christian service to the local church through special services and events.
+To unite the ministers of the BMU in providing exemplary Christian service to the local church and community through faith-based or faith-driven activities and events.

-The members shall consist of male pastors and membership ministers of the Baptist Faith, who are licensed or ordained.
+The members shall consist of pastors and membership ministers of the Christian Faith, who are licensed or ordained through a recognized church establishment.

 (The BMU reserves the right to redirect all funds to events and/or special services where they are most needed.)